tingmanz/TRGN510_final-project/README.md

 - Update: After talking with Professor Craig, one co-variate will be controlled for differential expression analyses.
 The tumor grade would be my control.
 Stage 1 and 2 would be define as "low grade", and stage 3 and 4 would be define as "high grade".

-- RNA-Seq is a powerful tool for analyzing gene expression profiling.
-It can effectively detect the expressed genes between different conditions over the genome-wide level.
-For my project, I am interested in comparing differences in kidney cancer gene expression between white female patients age from 20-60 versus African American female patients age from 20-60.
-I would use the Bioconductor to analyze the RNA-seq in the HT-seq counts file.
-And this is the vignette I would use https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html